 Category of invasiveness or CI describes the level of pain and/or distress that an animal could potentially be exposed to while in a scientific study.
 In Canada, CIs are assigned prospectively to animal-based protocols for scientific purposes.
-A precautionary approach is taken by animal care committees (ACCs) in assigning the highest CI indicative of the potential level of pain and distress to be experienced by any of the animals within the protocol.
+A precautionary approach is taken by animal care committees in assigning the highest CI indicative of the potential level of pain and distress to be experienced by any of the animals within the protocol.
 For example, in a protocol where animals are given different doses of a drug, only a few of the animals might actually experience pain and distress.
 However, 100% of the animals included in the study would be assigned the highest CI.

-The benefit of assigning CIs prospectively is that it allows animal care committees (ACCs) to signal to the scientific staff, veterinarians and animal care staff the type of care a cohort of animals should receive.
+The benefit of assigning CIs prospectively is that it allows animal care committees to signal to the scientific staff, veterinarians and animal care staff the type of care a cohort of animals should receive.
 Staff place more emphasis on animals used in protocols with higher CIs to ensure that these animals receive additional and appropriate care to mitigate, as far as possible, any pain or distress they might experience.
 Examples of enhanced care could include analgesia, increased bedding, warmth, or softer food.

-In 2012, only 3.1% of animals in protocols were assigned to CI E protocols, the most invasive category.
-The majority of animals (61%) assigned to these CI E protocols were used for testing purposes, which are government requirements to ensure that new drugs, vaccines and products, are safe and efficacious for use in humans and other animals.
+In 2013, only 2.5% of animals in protocols were assigned to CI E protocols, the most invasive category.
+Just under half of the animals (48.1%) assigned to these CI E protocols were used for testing purposes, which are required by governments to ensure that new drugs, vaccines and products are safe and efficacious for use in humans and other animals.

 Since 1997, protocols involving the generation of genetically modified animals are required to be assigned to the category CI D as a precaution against any unforeseen negative consequences of the modification.
-ACCs are asked to re-classify the protocol (generally to a lower CI), once the welfare status of the new animal lines has been confirmed; however, this precautionary period can be long term and often will exceed the reporting period.
+Animal care committees are asked to re-classify the protocol (generally to a lower CI), once the welfare status of the new animal lines has been confirmed; however, this precautionary period can be long term and will often exceed the reporting period.
 As a consequence, the rise in CI D protocols in recent years is most likely a direct reflection of the increasing numbers of genetically modified animals involved in scientific studies.